iapyeh/sshscript/v2/tutorial.md

 ```

-## ⬛ Invoke an interactive console to run commands
+## 🔵 Invoke an interactive console

-### ⏚＄ Invoke an interactive console to run commands on localhost using the SSHScript dollar-syntax
+### ⏚＄ Invoke an interactive console on localhost using the SSHScript dollar-syntax
 ```
 ## filename: example.spy
 ## run: sshscript example.spy